News We Recently Launched AD Migrator and AD Reporter.

 An easier script-free method that displays the list of non-active users is given below.

-How to Export Inactive Users from Active Directory Professionally
+How to Find Inactive Users from Active Directory Professionally and Export List in CSV

 SysTools Active Directory Reporting tool can get you the list of all inactive AD users in just a few clicks.
 The inbuilt Date picker can help you see how many users have been inactive for 5, 7, 10, 30, 60, 90 to up to 1 year.